How to Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide

 First things first, you need to decide on the auto caption plugin that you’ll be using in Premiere Pro.

-For example, if you’re planning to use the Cutback plugin, then install it from the official Cutback website and follow the set-up instructions.
+For example, if you’re planning to use the Premiere Assistant plugin, then install it from the official Cutback website and follow the setup instructions.

 2. Import Your Video Into Premiere Pro with Clear Audio Quality